Wafik El-Deiry: Professional activities

 As a medical oncologist El-Deiry specializes in the care of patients with colorectal cancer.
 His clinical research demonstrated variability in 5-fluorouracil plasma levels in patients with colorectal cancer.
 El-Deiry showed that pharmacokinetically guided dosing of 5-fluorouracil chemotherapy is associated with lower levels of toxicity among patients with stage II/III as well as stage IV colorectal cancer.
 Toxicity from chemotherapy is associated with worse quality of life in patients with cancer.
 In 2017, his group showed that the tumor suppressor protein p53 represses the DPYD gene in 5-fluorouracil-treated cells and that tumor cells with mutated p53 have higher levels of DPYD thereby becoming resistant to 5-fluorouracil.
 DPYD is involved in the metabolism of 5-fluorouracil and patients with DPD-deficiency have predictable toxicity from 5-fluorouracil.
-El-Deiry advises adopting a healthy diet including cutting back on pro-inflammatory foods to reduce the risk of colorectal cancer.
-He discusses in detail and endorses findings that tree nut consumption reduces the risk of recurrence and promotes improved survival in patients with stage III colon cancer.
-El-Deiry spoke about the benefits of tree nut consumption with a Philadelphia CBS local news station that shared the news.
-He further argues for the use of CEA as an inexpensive and useful blood-based marker to follow when possible to monitor colorectal cancer disease burden and progress after surgery or chemotherapy.
-He provides his perspective on the use of maintenance chemotherapy in colorectal cancer.

-El-Deiry is the scientific Founder of Oncoceutics.

 El-Deiry was appointed co-Editor-in-Chief of the journal Oncotarget on June 23, 2024.

 El-Deiry was the subject of a Retraction Watch article on June 10, 2025.